 Exploiting physical media, such as printers or USBs

-If employees are are printing a lot of documents at odd hours, or using USB drives to move sensitive files, these may be indicators of suspicious activity.
+If employees are printing a lot of documents at odd hours, or using USB drives to move sensitive files, these may be insider threat behavioral indicators of suspicious activity.

 Coachable moment: If the cybersecurity team detects user activities that seems suspicious, the first step is to ask users about the context behind their actions, reminding them of the cybersecurity policy, and advising them on how to remain within policy in the future.
 If there’s a good explanation for the activity, that may be the last warning needed to prevent a potential incident from occurring.